jakegt1/simple-directory-change/README.md

 ## Additional requirements

 The default bin creates a command called 'dir_search'.
-This will only print out the matched directory, so if you want to use this to immidieately change directories you will require a bash alias, as such:
+This will only print out the matched directory, so if you want to use this to change directories you will require a bash alias, as such:

 ```bash
 function change_dir(){